-For so many years there is one question floating around the wood flooring branch that still don’t have its answer by now.
+For so many years there is one question floating around the wood flooring branch that still doesn’t have its answer by now.
 Maybe because different people have different needs and requirements, or maybe not, but the discussion about whether to install wooden flooring under appliances and countertops or not will be current forever, as it looks!
 So, what do you think – does wood flooring has to be installed underneath appliances and countertops too?
 After all, no one is going to see it, right?
 Let’s have a look at what the professionals and specialists think on this question!

 Arguments for complete flooring

 Why many people would prefer complete wood flooring installed into unseen spaces and into each corner and nook of the property?
 Mainly, because you never know!
 You never know a few years from here if your property is going to look the same.
 You never know if you are not going to buy a new fridge or oven, or decide on different interior design, or change something around.
 You just never know!
-And in case that something from the above mentioned happen, then you will end up with a floor that looks like a puzzle with missing parts.
+And in case something from the above mentioned happens, then you will end up with a floor that looks like a puzzle with missing parts.
 Definitely not pretty, right?

 Once you decide on wall-to-wall installation, then you will never worry about what is going to happen when you move things around and expose blank spaces.
-You have a smooth canvas to work with and you can do whatever you want in terms of remodeling.
-You can choose on whatever style and design you want!
+You have a smooth canvas to work with and you can do whatever you want in terms of remodelling.
+You can choose whatever style and design you want!

 Arguments against flooring underneath